 - 1 tsp clear honey

 How to make your own one: Mix the lychee purée and honey until completely combined.
 Add 2 drops of rose water and 1 drop of pink food colouring (this is for aesthetics).
 Pour the purée mixture into a jug or pitcher and slowly add the chilled prosecco.
 Decant the drink into flute glasses and serve.

 - 50g sugar

 How to make your Bellini: Using a blender, add the sugar and water to the blueberries and blend them into a purée.
 Add this purée as you would the peach purée for the classic Bellini recipe, and pour in chilled Prosecco.

-The beauty and elegance of it are impossible to resist, particularly if you are tweaking the original recipe to surprise your guests.
-Try your hand at mixing your own one at home and find out just how wonderful this Italian classic really is.
+The beauty and elegance of it are impossible to resist, mainly if you are tweaking the original recipe to surprise your guests.
+Try your hand at mixing your own one at home and find out just how incredible this Italian classic really is.
 Make ours a classic Bellini, please!

 Last Updated on February 13, 2024 by Editorial Team

 Philippa, based in the UK, boasts nearly a decade of experience in crafting compelling copy for a variety of brands and businesses.
 Her particular passion for culture and travel infuses each project with a unique and engaging perspective, showcasing her expertise.